 Repository: Cumberland County Historical Society

-View of the school's Printing Shop.
+View of the interior of the school's laundry building.

 Format: Glass Plate Negative